dorathyofoha/vpn-usage/README.md

 <img src="https://i.imgur.com/TzVwBK5.png" height="70%" width="70%"/>
 </p>
 <p>
-For this lab, I started out by creating a Windows 10 VM in Azure (under the “Essentials” section, notice that the location of the VM is East US).
+I started out by creating a Windows 10 VM in Azure (under the “Essentials” section, notice that the location of the VM is East US).
 I copied and pasted the public IP address into Remote Desktop and connected to the VM.
 </p>
 <br />